Royal Clarence Hotel: Restoration

 The restoration planning permission was approved on 11 October 2022.
 Demolition and reconstruction works will need to be undertaken to the remaining fabric and to buildings around the site, including Six Martin's Lane, which were said to be "unsalvageable" after being exposed to the elements for a number of years.
 It was agreed that plans be drawn up soon to "retain and showcase as many historical features of the remaining building fabric as possible".

 On 19 December 2024, it was announced that local architecture NooKo will now undertake the reconstruction.
 The two-year restoration works commenced on 1 April 2025, which is due to be completed by April 2027.
 Nooko will use the already approved proposed restoration plans originally submitted by Akkeron group The reconstruction will involve; the rebuilding of the original external façade with crests, original iron works, stained glass windows and Royal Clarence lettering.
 A community time capsule will also be included in the restoration.
 Documenting the history of building, featuring from; employers, employees, guests and visitors of their stories and historic photographs of their own personal memories of the Royal Clarence Hotel.

 A reopened commercial unit on the ground floor to the public, will include a restaurant, two large function rooms and the resorted Well House Pub public house next to the Exeter Bank and Royal Clarence buildings.
 From an accessible private front entrance from Cathedral Yard, there will be a mixture of two and three bedroom apartments and duplexes, from the first floor up.
 The top floors will be set away from the restored front of the façade, reducing the visual impact.

 This will include, with unique views across Exeter.
 A private rooftop terrace for the residents only.
 Additionally, there will be a low maintenance amenity space courtyard.
-The buildings original existing building fabrics will be preserved, this will enable the exposure to the elements to honour the historical heritage of the original 14th century building.
+The buildings original existing building fabrics will be preserved, this will enable the exposure to the elements to honour the historical heritage of the original 14th-century building.

 On 18 August 2025, Nooko announced, that they had submitted small amendments and alterations to the planning permission.
 The proposals include; Alternative designs on all apartments and duplexes.
 Which will now all feature two bedrooms.
 A new staircase will also be introduced.
-Alongside a internal light well that will be featured around some of the original, fire-scarred timbers.
-Therefore preserving much more of the original building historical fabric materials from the previous design.
+Alongside an internal light well that will be featured around some of the original, fire-scarred timbers.
+Therefore, preserving much more of the original building historical fabric materials from the previous design.
 Exeter City Council will announce their decision of subject to approval in November 2025.

+Construction commenced on 28 January 2026, with the fully restoration scheduled for completion in December 2027.